AI-Scientist

 # Inspect review results

-review["Overall"] # overall score 1-10
+review["Overall"] # Overall score (1-10)

-review["Weaknesses"] # List of weaknesses (str)
+review["Weaknesses"] # List of weaknesses (strings)

 To run batch analysis: